-The dark image (a.k.a. dark frame) is an image captured in the dark.
-Such image represents the dark current of the sensors, and is considered as a fixed bias that we want to eliminate when acquiring images in normal conditions.
-To obtain the dark image:
+A dark image is acquired by the system.
+This is typically achieved by covering the lens with the cap.
+The captured image represents the dark current of the sensors, and is considered as a fixed bias that we want to eliminate when acquiring images in normal conditions.
+This correction is called dark-frame subtraction.